BCAAs are heavily marketed as a worthy supplement to your active lifestyle but do they really offer any gains?

 While it’s not my primary reason, I do feel there may be some minor benefit.

-While I do eat occasional meat and dairy, I like to prioritize plant-based protein sources.
-It’s difficult to get enough total protein (1g/lb) in my diet every day using plant based sources alone.
+While I do eat occasional meat and dairy, I like to prioritize fish and plant-based protein sources.
+It’s difficult to get enough total protein (1g/lb) in my diet every day using these whole food sources alone.
 Taking BCAAs give me a bit of reassurance that I’m getting enough of the most important amino acids (especially leucine) in my diet every day.

 Common Myth: Do BCAAs have calories?